QuantEcon/lecture-python-intro/lectures/supply_demand_heterogeneity.md

 p=\tilde{\mu}^{-1}(\Pi^{\top}b-\Pi^{\top}\Pi e)
 $$

-Thus, we have  verified that, up to choice of a numeraire in which to express absolute prices,  the price vector in our representative consumer economy is the same as that in an underlying  economy with multiple consumers.
+Thus, we have  verified that, up to the choice of a numeraire in which to express absolute prices, the price vector in our representative consumer economy is the same as that in an underlying  economy with multiple consumers.